Last Updated on December 5, 2023

 What Does The Anemone Flower Mean?

-As is often the case, the anemone flower has many meanings, but one is certainly more prevalent than the others… anticipation.
+As is often the case, the anemone flower meanings, but one is certainly more prevalent than the others… anticipation.

 This is because they close up after nightfall as if sleeping, then reopen when the sun comes up, giving them a very human temporal aspect, an acknowledgment of time and the notion of waiting.